Aaron Eckhart: Worldwide recognition

 Also in 2008, Eckhart portrayed the comic book character Harvey Dent in Christopher Nolan's The Dark Knight, the sequel to the 2005 film Batman Begins.
 Nolan's decision to cast Eckhart was based on his portrayal of corrupt characters in the films In the Company of Men, The Black Dahlia, and Thank You For Smoking.
 He noted in his depiction of the character that "[he] is still true to himself.
 He's a crime fighter, he's not killing good people.
 He's not a bad guy, not purely", while admitting "I'm interested in good guys gone wrong."
 The Dark Knight was a big financial and critical success, setting a new opening weekend box office record for North America.
 With revenue of $1 billion worldwide, it became the fourth highest-grossing film of all time, and the highest-grossing film of Eckhart's career.
 Roger Ebert opined that Eckhart did an "especially good job" as his character in the feature, while Premiere magazine also enjoyed his performance, noting that he "makes you believe in his ill-fated ambition ... of morphing into the conniving Two-Face."

-Following the success of The Dark Knight, Eckhart next appeared in Alan Ball's Towelhead (2008), an adaption of the Alicia Erian novel of the same name, in which he played a Gulf War Army reservist who sexually abuses his 13-year-old Arab-American neighbor.
+Following the success of The Dark Knight, Eckhart next appeared in Alan Ball's Towelhead (2008), an adaptation of the Alicia Erian novel of the same name, in which he played a Gulf War Army reservist who sexually abuses his 13-year-old Arab-American neighbor.
 The film was screened under the name Nothing is Private at the 2007 Toronto International Film Festival.
 When asked about the sex scenes, Eckhart said: "Those were difficult times ....
 The way I did it was to really trust Alan.
 It was in the words.
 I really trusted Summer [Bishil], and I tried to get her to trust me, to build a relationship when we were doing physical scenes.
 We'd really rehearse them mechanically, and I'd say, 'OK, I'm going to put my hand here, I'm going to do this.' ...
 I think I found it more difficult."
 Towelhead was critically and financially unsuccessful.